vantagecompute/jupyterlab-firefox-launcher/docs/installation.md

 # Installation Guide

-This guide provides step-by-step instructions for installing the JupyterLab Firefox Launcher extension.
-Follow the instructions for your specific operating system and setup.
+This guide provides step-by-step instructions for installing the JupyterLab Firefox Launcher extension on Linux systems.
+This extension **only supports Linux** (Ubuntu, CentOS, RHEL, Fedora, and compatible distributions).

 ## Quick Install

-For most users, the quickest way to get started:
+The quickest way to get started:

 ```bash
 # Install system dependencies (Ubuntu/Debian)